 You need to reinvent yourself.

 Not change who you are but create a different version of who you are.
 You need to take advantage of your personal traits and character and add to them the skills, knowledge and attitude in developing a version of yourself which can deal with your illness and offer a good quality of life.

 Any illness will impact your life, you CAN dictate the extent of this impact.

-What is needed is to accept your new situation and start to move towards adopting the skill-set to negate the effects illness can have on your future.
+What is needed is to accept your new situation and start to move towards adopting the skill-set needed to negate the effects illness can have on your future.

 My personal story.

 These were my thoughts when I was diagnosed with chronic end stage renal failure (kidney failure).
 I did not like or understand the shadow I saw before me.
 Despondent, lacking clarity, seeing my future plans disappear overnight.

 I had a very obvious sense that I was under skilled, mentally and emotionally, to deal with the issues confronting me.